Good Night Stories for Rebel Girls: Reception

 Good Night Stories has sold over one million copies, and has been translated into more than 47 languages.
 They have received praise for being an alternative to the stereotypical portrayal of girls and women in fiction (such as the Disney Princess), or books about heroes which primarily focus on male protagonists.
 It focuses on telling young girls that they can grow up to be whatever they wish, regardless of what other people think.

 In September 2019, the Turkish government’s board for the protection of minors from obscene publications ruled that book could only be sold to adults and must be concealed from view in shops, stating that "some of the writings in the book will a detrimental influence on the minds of those under the age of 18."

 The inclusion of Aung San Suu Kyi in the book has received criticism for her failure to condemn the ongoing Rohingya persecution in Myanmar.
 Favilli and Cavallo have commented that they are considering (but have not committed to) removing her from future printings of the book.

 Tricia Lowther criticised the book's title for gender exclusivity, feeling it implies only girls should learn about the women in the book.

 Spin-offs

 The same team published several spin-offs of the original book, including 100 Immigrant Women Who Changed the World and Rebel Girls Celebrate Pride, as well as a series aimed at teenagers, Growing Up Powerful.

+Local spin-offs were released in some countries, such as 100 Extraordinary Brazilians in Brazil, telling stories about Brazilian women such as Clarice Lispector, Conceição Evaristo, Dilma Rousseff and Marielle Franco.

 The book series inspired a similar book series aimed at a male audience, Stories for Boys Who Dare to be Different, written by Ben Brooks, and illustrated by Quinton Winter.
 Ben Brooks and Quinton Winter also collaborated on a book aimed at a gender-neutral demographic, containing a mix of male and female role models, Stories for Kids Who Dare to be Different.